Check The Calendar. It’s Time For Furnace Maintenance.

 The replacement of the fuel nozzle on an oil-fired furnace with a smaller nozzle can greatly diminish its fuel consumption.
 This technique is known as “derating” and will cause the furnace to run for longer periods and at the same time consume less fuel.
 Derating can cost in the neighborhood of $50 and is especially effective on “energy-guzzling” older furnaces.

 As with an oil-fired furnace, the burners for a gas-fired furnace or boiler should be checked for proper combustion every two to five years by a heating professional.
 The heat exchanger should be inspected once each year for leakage or dangerous combustion gases.
 Many local utility companies will perform this service at no charge or for a modest fee.
 Whenever the smell of gas is present around the furnace, the gas supply to a gas-fired furnace or boiler should be turned off and the utility company or a heating professional should be notified.
 The system should not be used until it is inspected and repaired.
+If your existing unit needs to be replaced and you decided to switch to a boiler instead, you may get in touch with industrial boilers manufacturers to help you choose a boiler for your property.

 One way to make your gas-fired furnace more fuel efficient is by replacing the pilot light with a new electronic ignition system.
 This can cost between $200 and $300, but will ultimately pay for itself in energy savings.